-Participating Retailers will submit application materials for residents along with supporting documentation via the online portal or via mail: Linn County Public Health, Attn: Air & Water Quality Branch – Wood Smoke Reduction Program, 1240 26th Ave.
-Ct.
-SW, Cedar Rapids, IA 52404.
+Approved Retailers will submit application materials for residents along with supporting documentation via the online portal or via mail: Linn County Public Health, Attn: Air Quality Branch – Wood Smoke Reduction Program, 1020 6th Street S.E., Cedar Rapids, IA 52401.

-Participating Retailers and Applicant will be notified by LCPH within fourteen days of receiving a completed application whether a voucher is approved and the incentive amount approved.
+Approved Retailers and the Applicant will be notified by LCPH within fourteen days of receiving a completed application whether a voucher is approved and the incentive amount approved.

-Once approved, Participants will confirm participation with the Participating Retailer by purchasing a qualifying appliance at the rebated price and by schedule the installation of the newly purchased appliance in order to reserve the applicable voucher.
+Once approved, Participants will confirm participation with the Approved Retailer by purchasing the appliance listed in the voucher and scheduling the installation date.

-Note: If the homeowner does not purchase an appliance and schedule installation of the qualifying appliance by the expiration date, the voucher reservation will be canceled and the homeowner will be required to contact a participating retailer to restart the process to obtain a new voucher.
+Note: If the homeowner does not purchase an appliance and schedule installation of the qualifying appliance by the expiration date, the voucher reservation will be canceled and the homeowner will be required to contact a participating retailer to reapply to obtain a new voucher.
 There is no guarantee that a new voucher will be available if all program funds have been used.

 The Program Administrator reserves the right to conduct inspections during or after installation.

-Provide Participants and the Program Administrator with an itemized, least cost estimate and material and labor proposal to replace and install a new appliance.
+Approved retailers agree to provide Participants and the Program Administrator with an itemized, least cost estimate, and material and labor proposal to replace and install a new appliance.
 The new appliance, using professional judgment, shall be sized appropriately for the heating requirements of the home, comply with industry safety standards, and meet all other requirements of the Program.
 Costs for the appliance and installation in excess of the least cost estimate shall be quoted separately or itemized as optional.

-Vouchers will be available on a first come, first served basis.
+Vouchers will be available on a first-come, first-served basis until February 15, 2021, or until the fund is depleted.
 The postmark date will be used to establish the voucher list and any waiting list.